Our Expert Physicians

 Dr. Jonathan Abbas

 Dr. Abbas is the newest member to the Cancer Transplant Institute, joining the team in July of 2013.
-He specializes in malignant hematology and stem cell transplantation.
+He specializes in malignant hematology and stem cell transplantation, and is board-certified in internal medicine, medical oncology and hematology by the American Board of Internal Medicine.

 Dr. Abbas received his medical degree from the Medical College of Georgia.
 He then went on to complete his internship, residency in Internal Medicine and fellowship in Hematology/Oncology at the Medical University of South Carolina in Charleston, South Carolina.